hypergonial/hikari-arc/docs/guides/loops.md

 async def loopy_loop(value: int) -> None:
     print(value)

-# Create a loop out by passing the function in
+# Create a loop by passing the function in
 loop = arc.utils.IntervalLoop(loopy_loop, seconds=10.0)

+# Somewhere else:

+@client.set_startup_hook
+async def startup(client: arc.GatewayClient) -> None:
-# Start the loop by passing all the parameters the function needs
+    # Start the loop by passing all the parameters it needs
     loop.start(value=10)
 ```

 This is identical to using the decorator from above.